 I learned of Jack and his battle with osteogenesis imperfecta shortly after he was born.
 My phone was flooded with texts and pictures of the tiniest baby wrapped up a like subway sandwich.
-Paige’s little brother, Jay, had kept me updated on his nephew’s condition.
-Jay and I had dated for five years and went to high school together.
+Paige’s brother, Jay, had kept me updated on his nephew’s condition.
+Jay and I had dated through highschool and remained friends.
 Our families still live in our hometown of Lufkin.
-Even though we were not together, he messaged me from time to time.
-It was usually with sad news.
-I loved his family and I was happy that he was thoughtful enough to let me know when his grandparents had passed and that he wanted to tell me about Jack.
+I loved his family and I was happy that Jay was thoughtful enough to let me know when his grandparents had passed and about sweet Jack.

-This May I volunteered and had my husband and his friend represent their companies.
+This May I volunteered and had my husband represented his company.
 It was emotional, amazing and encouraging.
-Johns cousin Amanda and I were beverage girls on Hole 11.
+John’s cousin Amanda and I were beverage girls on Hole 11.
 We asked each team how they became involved in the Jack Wolf Tournament.
 Their stories all had the same theme of support and love for Jack’s parents.
 Most people we talked to had known the Wolfs for years and shared in their emotional rollercoaster during Jack’s life.
 Paige is so strong, how she does it all I will never know.
 I am sure it has everything to do with her family and the supportive community that she and John have gathered.
-Their community will also do anything for a cold one.
+Their friends and family have the best time out on the course and I hope to be part of it every year.
 Click here for a video of this year’s tournament.

 Through their golf tournaments and fundraising, they have raised and donated $23,000 this year and $150,000 over the past 11 years to Memorial Herman of The Woodlands.
 During their stay in the NICU, Paige and John saw a need for a park.
 Their nieces that would visit and had no where to play while visiting their little cousin.
 The Jack Wolf IV Memorial Foundation Park was completed this time last year.

-Mari-Mac Designs and Drone FX Pros proudly raised over $4,000 to donate to their organization and for Hurricane Harvey Relief efforts.
+Mari-Mac Designs and AV Films (formally Drone FX) proudly raised over $4,000 to donate to their organization and for Hurricane Harvey Relief efforts.

 The Jack Wolf IV Memorial Foundation plans to use proceeds to purchase sensory features and equipment to their park for our special needs children.
 To learn more about how you can participate in their annual Golf Tournament, donate to their cause or find out more about this special family.
 Visit www.jack-wolf.org

 To find out how Mari-Mac Designs can help produce, advertise and showcase your next fundraising event.
-Visit www.marimacdesigns.com
+Email email@example.com

 The First Annual Great Pumpkin Market